 The Global & Cultural Studies curriculum offers a foundation in global topics and approaches through two introductory courses on world history and interdisciplinary methods.
 These courses prepare you to specialize in several concentrations: Latin America, Middle East, Europe, and Human Geography.
 Within this framework, the concentrations allow you to select a specialized program of study and choose from a set of concentration-specific electives, culminating in a research-based and writing-intensive capstone seminar.
 Each track offers many elective options, with new courses added each year.
 You will work closely with faculty mentors to select the best options for your intended career path.

 Is This Program for Me?

-This program is well suited for people who are critical thinkers who also love learning about different cultures.
+The Global and Cultural Studies major is well suited for people who are critical thinkers who also love learning about different cultures.
 In addition to being flexible and adaptable, candidates should be self-motivated and communicate well.

 What Makes Us Different?

 We’re committed to hands-on learning at Samford University because we know the most important lessons are often learned outside the classroom.
 For Global & Cultural Studies majors and minors, this means getting off campus—sometimes very far off campus.
 You will have the opportunity to travel the world, learning about other cultures first-hand.
 These study abroad experiences allow you to become personally acquainted with people around the world, their histories, their cultures, and their lives.